Samsung Galaxy Y Duos: Human Face Mapping

 Why is this effective for anniversaries?

-It shifts from nostalgia to experience.
-It gives people a reason to attend now, not just to remember then.
+It makes the milestone feel current.
+It gives people a reason to attend now, not just a reason to remember then.

 Nike: Jordan Melo M8 Water Projection